euler-xyz/median-oracle/README.md

 There are various solutions to this problem, but our proof of concept uses the standard textbook solution (literally -- see exercise 9-2 in [CLRS Algorithms](https://www.amazon.com/Introduction-Algorithms-fourth-Thomas-Cormen/dp/026204630X/)).
 It implements a variation of QuickSelect, which is itself a variation of QuickSort.
 While QuickSort partitions its input into two segments and then recurses into each one, QuickSelect only recurses into the segment where the position of the element it is seeking resides (which it knows because it has determined the index of the pivot element).
 This allows a position to be selected in O(N) time, rather than O(N log(N)) as with QuickSort.
 The variation required for weighted median simply chooses which direction to recurse based on the accumulated weights on one side (compared with half of the total weight), rather than an absolute position (which is unknown).

-As always, there are a few minor tricks involved getting this to work efficiently on-chain:
+As always, there are a few tricks involved getting this to work efficiently on-chain:

 * Solidity doesn't actually support dynamic memory arrays, so unfortunately to do this in one pass we need use a bit of assembly.
 This works by saving the free memory pointer ahead of time and then storing each element into unused space.
 At the end we increase the free memory pointer and store the original value (and length) into a memory array.
 Of course we need to ensure that no other memory allocations occur during the construction.
 * Each element of the memory array is encoded specially.
 The observation's tick is converted into a non-negative integer by adding a large value to it, and then this value is cast to a `uint` and then shifted left, leaving lower order bits free to contain the duration of the observation.
 This way, sorting is possible by simply using the regular `>` and `<` operations on the `uint` datatype.
 Empirically, unlike storage, packing elements in memory beyond the word size is usually not worthwhile.